PROTECT YOUR TOYS

 Even experienced riders who use all safety precautions are still at risk, and each year thousands of motorcyclists are involved in serious crashes caused by other drivers.
-While safe riding and the proper equipment can make a huge difference in the outcome of any accident, having good insurance coverage is always the next line of protection
+While safe riding and the proper equipment can make a huge difference in the outcome of an accident, having good insurance coverage is always the next line of protection.

 The basics of buying insurance for your motorcycle are, with a few important exceptions, similar to buying insurance for a car.
 Let’s cover the basics first: Each state sets its own requirements for bare minimum insurance, with all states requiring some amount of liability insurance, which pays for damage and/or injuries you cause to others in an accident.
 A handful of states also require personal injury protection (PIP), which pays for injuries you suffer in an accident, and a few require collision coverage, which pays for damage to your own vehicle.